PRIME study (A Clinicians’ and Patients’ Survey to examine PreventS for Primary Stroke Prevention)

 Materials & Methods: The study involves a survey followed by an interview for the clinicians and an interview only for patients.
 The survey and interview will take approximately 30 minutes each to complete.

 Prospective outcomes: Optimising the PreventS webapp for the needs of clinicians and patients.

 Project leader: Professor Valery Feigin, National Institute for Stroke and Applied Neurosciences, Auckland University of Technology, Auckland, New Zealand.

-At present, 55 collaborators representing 24 countries (shown in red) have agreed to participate in the PRIME International study, including NZ.
+At present, 55 collaborators representing 24 countries (shown in green) have agreed to participate in the PRIME International study, including NZ.